Marketing to Doctors, Part 4: Lead Generation

 Whoa.
 Hold on there!
 Whatever you do with that list, don’t use it to send emails!

-- Your email provider will hate you.
-The stats on this email “blast” will all be bad enough to clearly flag to your email provider (MailChimp, Pardot, etc) that you just imported and emailed a bought list.
-Expect to get a warning and/or banned if you do it twice.
+• Your email provider will hate you.
+The stats on this email “blast” will all be bad enough to clearly flag to your email provider (MailChimp, Pardot, etc.) that you just imported and emailed a bought list.
+Expect a warning and/or a ban if you do it twice.

 Getting grief from your boss who thinks there’s nothing to lose by sending out a “blast”?
 Send ‘em here.